EnterpriseDB/barman/new_docs/user_guide/commands/barman/restore.inc.rst

     staged before being uncompressed to the destination directory.
 Backups will be staged in their own directory within the staging path, following the naming
     convention: ``barman-staging-SERVER_NAME-BACKUP_ID``.
-This staging directory will be removed after the recovery process is complete.
-This option is mandatory for recovering from compressed backups and has no effect otherwise.
+This staging directory will be removed after the restore process is complete.
+This option is mandatory for restoring from compressed backups and has no effect otherwise.

 ``--remote-ssh-command``
-    This option enables remote recovery by specifying the secure shell command to execute on a remote host.
-It functions similarly to the ``ssh_command`` server option in the configuration file for remote recovery, that is, ``'ssh USER@SERVER'``.
+    This option enables remote restore by specifying the secure shell command to execute on a remote host.
+It functions similarly to the ``ssh_command`` server option in the configuration file for remote restore, that is, ``'ssh USER@SERVER'``.

 ``--retry-sleep``
     Specify the number of seconds to wait after a failed copy before retrying.
-This setting applies to both backup and recovery operations and overrides the ``basebackup_retry_sleep`` parameter if it is defined in the configuration file.
+This setting applies to both backup and restore operations and overrides the ``basebackup_retry_sleep`` parameter if it is defined in the configuration file.

 ``--retry-times``
     Specify the number of times to retry the base backup copy in case of an error.
-This applies to both backup and recovery operations and overrides the ``basebackup_retry_times`` parameter if it is set in the configuration file.
+This applies to both backup and restore operations and overrides the ``basebackup_retry_times`` parameter if it is set in the configuration file.

 ``--snapshot-recovery-instance``